 If a Complainant files a Section 9.8 Complaint, the Respondent is provided with enough information about the allegations to allow them a fair opportunity to respond.
 The level of detail necessary to do that varies depending on the circumstances surrounding the incident.

 If the Complainant requests that their name or other personally identifiable information not be shared with the Respondent, MIT’s ability to investigate a Section 9.8 Complaint and address concerns may be limited.
-Therefore, depending on the circumstances, MIT may not be able to honor a Complainant’s request for anonymity and may need to proceed with a formal investigation by filing a Section 9.8 Administrative Complaint.
+Therefore, depending on the circumstances, MIT may not be able to honor a Complainant’s request for anonymity and may need to proceed with an Investigation by filing a Section 9.8 Administrative Complaint.

 MIT also offers additional anonymous and confidential options for reporting concerns, including the following: